 Balance is a key to life.
-We typically recommend many play based and natural learning activities to students.
-Candyland is a great game nonreaders can play.
+We typically recommend many play-based and natural learning activities to students.
+Candyland is a great game nonreader can play.
 Connect 4 is another fun game that includes math skills and reasoning skills.
 Enjoying a book with a parent at bedtime is highly recommended and I highly suggest Elephant and Piggie books.

 Additional ideas include driving down the road and looking for letters to stores.
-Going for a walk and counting mailboxes or light posts is fun.
-Students can write with sidewalk chalk or in dirt.
+Going for a walk and counting mailboxes or light posts are fun.
+Students can write with sidewalk chalk or in the dirt.
 Lastly, we recommend limited screen time when possible.
 Learning can be very informal.

 To do this, parents sign up their little learners for an assessment slot.
 Teachers spend a few minutes with the students to talk to them and meet with them.
 They also assess their new learners on a few Kindergarten basics skills like letters and sounds and counting.

 When we have been able to do this, we do not know our roster ahead of time.
 Therefore students sign up and any Kindergarten teacher assesses the learner.
 Some schools have class lists while others don’t.

 How do we manage all this data?
 We use one FREE ESGI pre-assessment account.
 All the teachers log into the same account and enter the student in.
 They collect the data.
 Everyone gets asked the same questions to each student and all the data go into ESGI.

 Next, the administration uses that data from the FREE ESGI pre-assessment account to make fair and balanced rosters for everyone.
 Once the rosters are made, ESGI can push all that data to the correct teachers in minutes.
 It is amazing because when my roster drops, I also see their pre-assessment data.